Amino Acid Disorders

 1:150,000 babies born in Australia and New Zealand.

-Treatment
+Treatment for MSUD

 MSUD is treated using a restricted low-protein diet and amino acid supplement free of branched-chain amino acids.